Gerhard Homuth: Battle of France and Britain

 The Gruppe predominately patrolled the area along the Somme on 1 and 2 June.
 On a combat air patrol to Dunkirk on 2 June, Homuth claimed two Supermarine Spitfire fighters shot down.
 On 5 June, German forces launched Fall Rot (Case Red), the second phase of the conquest of France.
 That day in the vicinity of Compiègne, Homuth claimed two Morane-Saulnier M.S.406 fighters shot down.
 One of the M.S.406 fighters may have been piloted by Sous lieutenant René Pomier Layrargues from Groupe de Chasse II/7, who was killed in action.
 Layrargues was the pilot who had shot down Hauptmann Werner Mölders from III.
 Gruppe of JG 53 that day and who was captured and taken prisoner of war.
 The Gruppe relocated again on 11 June, this time to an airfield near Soisson-Saconin-et-Breuil.
 On 14 June, Homuth claimed his last and ninth aerial victory of the Battle of France when he shot down a Bloch MB.131 bomber near Léchelle.
 When the Armistice of 22 June 1940 was signed, Homuth was one of the leading fighter pilots of I. Gruppe of JG 27.
 On 28 June, the Gruppe was ordered to Neuenlander Feld in Bremen for a brief period of rest and replenishment.

 In preparation in what would become the Battle of Britain, I. Gruppe was moved to the English Channel on 2 July where they were based at an airfield near Plumetot.
 On 20 July, I. Gruppe escorted a number of Junkers Ju 87 dive bombers on a Kanalkampf mission against Convoy Bosom to the Isle of Purbeck.
 On this mission, Homuth claimed two Spitfire fighters shot down near Swanage.
 On 12 August, JG 27 escorted bombers to Portsmouth, claiming two aerial victories, including a Spitfire fighter by Homuth near Bembridge.
+On 1 October, I. Gruppe was withdrawn from the English Channel and had relocated to an airfield at Stade in Northern Germany.
+Here the Gruppe was subordinated to the Geschwaderstab (headquarters unit) of Jagdgeschwader 1 (JG 1—1st Fighter Wing) and tasked with patrolling the German Bight.
+This assignment ended on 21 October, when the Gruppe was ordered to relocate to Dinan in northwestern France.